julianespinel/stockreader/README.md

 1. Because the Aurora serverless database is created in a private subnet with no internet access.
-2. The only way to access the database is deploying the lambda function in a private subnet within the same VPC of the database.
+2. The only way to access the database is deploying the lambda function in a private subnet within the same VPC that the database is deployed on.
-3. The lambda function needs internet access, that's why we need the NAT gateway.
+3. The lambda function needs internet access to get data from IEX Cloud, that's why we need the NAT gateway.

 ### Deploy as a lambda function

-We need to set some environment variables first the AWS Lambda console:
+We need to set these environment variables in the AWS Lambda console:

  ```bash
 ENV="prod"